 How to find expired pharmaceutical bottles with smartphone scanning

 Scandit’s MatrixScan allows the smart device to scan multiple items at once.
-While the Barcode Scanning SDK offers superior scanning across low lit environments and even damaged barcodes.
+While the Barcode Scanner SDK offers superior scanning across low lit environments and even damaged barcodes.
 Together they do all the heavy lifting.

 See the video below for a demonstration of how easy it could be.